aspect-build/rules_py/docs/py_binary.md

 Wrapper macro for [`py_binary_rule`](#py_binary_rule).

-Creates a virtualenv to constrain the interpreter and packages used at runtime.
+Creates a [py_venv](./venv.md) target to constrain the interpreter and packages used at runtime.
-Users can `bazel run [name].venv` to create the virtualenv, then use it in the editor or other tools.
+Users can `bazel run [name].venv` to create this virtualenv, then use it in the editor or other tools.

 **PARAMETERS**